 Description Explanation Firmware Version Firmware Version Date Revision number of the device's firmware, and the date and time of the revision Firmware Version Time Unit Type Hex code indicating the device type.
-Unit Description Part number of the device (brain or controller) I/O Unit Hardware Revision (Month) I/O Unit Hardware Revision (Day) Version date of the device's hardware I/O Unit Hardware Revision (Year) I/O Coprocessor Firmware Version (Applicable to rack-mounted controllers and brains manufactured starting in 2016.)
+Unit Description Part number of the device (brain, brain board, or controller) I/O Unit Hardware Revision (Month) I/O Unit Hardware Revision (Day) Version date of the device's hardware I/O Unit Hardware Revision (Year) I/O Coprocessor Firmware Version (Applicable to rack-mounted controllers and brains manufactured starting in 2016.)
 Revision number of the I/O coprocessor firmware.
 If the value is 0 (zero) or A0.0a, your device does not have an I/O coprocessor.
 For more information, see the SNAP PAC I/O Coprocessor Firmware Readme.
 Installed Ram Number of bytes of RAM in the device Product Serial Number (SB brains only) Barcoded product number inside the brain Address (SB brains only) Current serial address of the brain Baud Rate (SB brains only) Current baud rate of the brain Number of Framing Errors (SB brains only) A serial transmission error; normally zero.
 If it's not zero, verify baud rate or check for noise on the serial bus.
 Number of FIFO Overrun Errors (SB brains only) Normally zero.
 Any value other than zero indicates that serial characters are being dropped.
 Communications Debug Flag (SB brains only) A value of 1 indicates that Communication Error Blink Codes are enabled.
 See the brain user's guide for details.
 MAC Address Unique hardware Media Access Control (MAC) identifier for the device, assigned at the Opto 22 factory.
 MAC addresses for all Opto 22 devices start with 00-A0-3D.
 IP Address Subnet Mask Gateway IP address, subnet mask, and default gateway for the device on the Ethernet network.
-You assign these numbers; see page 8.
+You assign these numbers; see page 16.
 DNS or Name Server Not currently used; leave at 0.0.0.0 Ethernet 2 MAC Address (SNAP PAC controllers only) Unique hardware Media Access Control (MAC) identifier for the second Ethernet interface on the device.
-Ethernet 2 IP Address (SNAP PAC controllers only) IP address, subnet mask, and default gateway for the Ethernet 2 Subnet Mask second Ethornet interface on the device Yeu assign these numbers see page 17 Ethernet 2 Gateway Ethernet interface on the device.
-You assign these numbers; see page 17.
+Ethernet 2 IP Address Ethernet 2 Subnet Mask Ethernet 2 Gateway (SNAP PAC controllers only) IP address, subnet mask, and default gateway for the second Ethernet interface on the device.
+You assign these numbers; see page 33.
 Ethernet 2 DNS (SNAP PAC controllers only) Not currently used; leave at 0.0.0.0 Wireless LAN MAC Address (Wired+Wireless devices only) Unique hardware Media Access Control (MAC) identifier for the device's wireless LAN interface.
 WLAN IP Address WLAN Subnet Mask WLAN Primary Gateway WLAN Secondary Gateway (Wired+Wireless devices only) IP address, subnet mask, and gateways for the wireless LAN interface on the device.
-You assign these numbers; see page 22.
+You assign these numbers; see page 38.